Mateusz Piskorski: Political activity

 Mateusz Piskorski and Krzysztof Tołwiński in 2023.

 In February 2015, Mateusz Piskorski founded a new political party called "Zmiana" ("Change"), being a political platform that combines left-wing anti-capitalist views with anti-imperialist, pacifistic social policies.
 At the founding meeting, were representatives of the self-proclaimed Novorossiya to inform the Polish public about their views on the Russo-Ukrainian War.
 Piskorski and his wife Marina Klebanovich received funding from Russian actors through "The International Agency for Current Policy".
 Klebanovich worked as a coordinator for the Agency's operations in Europe.

 In May 2016, shortly before the NATO summit, Piskorski was detained by the Internal Security Agency on the charges of "cooperation with Russian intelligence services, meeting intelligence officers and undertaking operational tasks from them as well as accepting payments".
 Sources internal to the Zmiana party have described the detention as: "an attempt to intimidate those whose views on foreign, domestic and socioeconomic policy differ from those of the government".
 UN Working Group on Arbitrary detentions has asked to release him, in 2018.
 On 16 May 2019 Piskorski was released on bail.
 Both rightists such as Janusz Korwin-Mikke and Grzegorz Braun and leftists such as Piotr Ikonowicz supported his release.
+Since 2025, Piskorski came to be described as a national communist.